francevarotz98/WinPrintSpoolerSaga/README.md

 - [Exe](exe/)
 - [Video](video/)
 - [PoC PrintDemon Powershell](<PrintDemon PowerShell/>)
+- [CVEs history](CVEs.md): file which contains a brief history of some of the CVEs that we analyzed inside the report.

 ## Environment used
 We used VirtualBox with a Windows ISO version 19H1, downloaded through Rufus, from this link: